 Church's Simple Theory of Types (STT) is a good choice for the syntax of formulas.

-Understood well in both classical and intuitionistic settings.
+It is understood well in both the classical and intuitionistic settings.

-Propositional, first-order, and higher-order logics are easily identifiable sublogics of STT.
+Propositional, first-order, and higher-order logics are easily identifiable sublogics of STT (many others too).